SHAK

 Bearish

-• Recent Earnings Miss & Cash Flow Worry: Recent news confirms the stock was 'pummeled' due to a significant earnings miss and a 'worrying decline in operating cash flow.'
-This has shattered investor confidence and overshadowed the company's expansion narrative.
+• Lowered Guidance and Earnings Miss: Recent news confirms the stock was pummeled due to a significant earnings miss and lowered near-term financial guidance in May 2026.
+This shattered investor confidence and is the direct cause of the stock's crash from the $100+ range to the $50s.

 SHAK Technical Analysis